-Fundraising activities can be incorporated into many other types of events to encourage donations toward sexual violence prevention and services.
+Fundraising activities can be incorporated into many other types of events to support sexual violence prevention and services.

-🧼 Healing
+Healing

-Events with a healing focus are designed to support survivors in speaking out, sharing their stories, and connecting with other survivors and support.
+Events with a healing focus are designed to support survivors in speaking out, sharing their stories, and connecting with other survivors and support networks.